andrewralon/op1-midi/README.md

 ## Troubleshooting

 **App shows "MIDI Connection Failed"**
-- Make sure the OP-1 is powered on and connected via USB-C before launching
+- Make sure the OP-1 is powered on and connected via USB-C (or paired via Bluetooth) before launching
 - Try a different USB-C cable (some are charge-only)
 - On macOS, check **System Settings → Privacy & Security** if any MIDI access prompt was dismissed